ADMIRE Mission Statement

 We want to understand why there are problems with emergency mental health treatment in Milwaukee County and then advocate for changes to processes so that those who are seriously mentally ill receive the quality treatment they need and deserve.

+We are frustrated with the current state of emergency mental health services administered by Milwaukee county officials.
 We believe that anyone with a potential harm to themselves, their family or the community should be able to receive emergency mental health treatment, through Milwaukee County services, for whatever period of time is required to achieve stability.
+We believe that anyone exiting a county administered emergency mental health treatment facility has the right to live in a safe, predetermined housing option.
+We believe that we can be of help to improve mental health services for those who suffer the most from serious mental illness.